gigiobix/kubewebctl/guide.md

 The web hooks can be written in any programming language understanding JSON.
 In our case, we have a nodejs web server defined into ``./src/server.js`` file running the ``./src/hooks/sync.js`` function that actually implements our business logic.

 ## Deploy the webhook
 Our webhook can be packaged as a Docker image and executed as a kubernetes deployment.
 Because it should be reachable by the metacontroller, we will wrap it as an in-cluster kubernetes service.
+The file ``website-controller.yaml`` defines such components

 Create the controller